-Hosein Shahsavarania,b*
+Hosein Shahsavarania,b

 Abstract

 Biophysical and biochemical cues are critical factors in designing an artificial niche for tissue repair and regeneration in clinical application due to their vital role on controlling stem cell differentiational abilities.
 Specifically, identification of crucial biophysical and biochemical cues of biomaterials that can synergistically recapitulate the osteoblast microenvironment will be of particular importance for proper bone regeneration.
 Present study aims to provide a comprehensive and systematic understanding mechanistic detail of several qualities of matrix properties such as geometry, topography, capability of delivering growth factors, inducers, small bioactive molecules, and genetic regulators that influence stem cell attachment, proliferation, and differentiation for promoting osteogenesis.
 We highlight recent advances on various microenvironmental indications such as mechanical forces within, and viscoelastic properties and chemical competence of osteo inductive materials able to solve reproducibility, scalability, incurred cost, and biocompatibility challenges and discuss how they can be improved for precise bone tissue engineering.
 Integrating of biophysical and biochemical cues would potentially shed the light to make next-generation functional biomaterials for diverse applications in regenerative medicine in the near future.